etternagame/etterna/Docs/Building.md

 msbuild Etterna.sln /p:Platform="Win32" /p:Configuration="Release"  # Only for 32bit CMake generator
 msbuild Etterna.sln /p:Platform="x64"   /p:Configuration="Release"  # Only for 64bit CMake generator
 ```

+## Static Analysis

+### cppcheck

+cppcheck is a cross-platform static analysis tool which CMake supports by adding a target for it in your desired generator.
+The target named `cppcheck` will only be created if CMake can find the cppcheck command on your system.

+- macOS: `brew install cppcheck`
+- Debian: `apt install cppcheck`
+- Windows: An installer is available at the [cppcheck website](http://cppcheck.sourceforge.net/).
+Make sure that `cppcheck` runs when you enter the command in your CLI.
+If it doesn't, [check your system/user path](https://www.computerhope.com/issues/ch000549.htm) to ensure that the bin folder of where you installed cppcheck is listed there.

+When cppcheck is run, it will generate a file in the build directory called `cppcheck.txt` which will have the output of the command.
+The output is saved to a file as the command produces significant output, and can take some time to run.

+To run `cppcheck`, run the target.
+Running the target will be different depending on the generator you have chosen.

 ## Distribution